JavaIsJavaScript/OCPP-1.6-CP-Simulator/README.md

 ChargePoint > CentralSystem all working and can be called on the commandline using "bootnotification, metervalues" etc.

 CentralSystem > ChargePoint :
-+ All 1.5 features are working (check the glitches listed below)
++ All 1.5 features are working
 + TriggerMessage
 + GetCompositeSchedule (Doesn't return a Charging Schedule yet.)
 + ClearChargingProfile